 From Puppy and Kitten Care to Pet Senior Care for the Life of Your Pet

-Whether you have a dog, cat, bird, horse or other exotic pet, we’re here to care for them.
+No matter your pet’s age or breed, we’re here to care for them.
 East El Paso Animal Hospital has long been serving area pets of all kinds during each stage of their lives.
 The goal of Dr. Orlando Garza and our professional veterinary team is to ensure the healthiest, happiest and longest life possible.

-Our state-of-the-art veterinary clinic and experienced staff have the capacity and compassion to treat pet emergencies just as seamlessly as we handle routine care.
-Our office takes emergencies, urgent cases, and wellness walk-ins during our extended business hours seven days a week for your convenience.
+Our state-of-the-art veterinary clinic and experienced staff have the capacity and compassion to cases of all types.
+Our office takes urgent cases and wellness walk-ins during our extended business hours, seven days a week for your convenience.

 Spay & Neuter

 Spay and neuter services are important and necessary medical procedures that enhance the quality of your pet’s life.

 We believe that one of the most important aspects of caring for your pet’s health is vaccinating them against potential diseases.

 Dental disease can lead to health issues with the heart, liver, and kidneys, and can affect the entire body through the bloodstream.

 Regular checkups allow us to establish a baseline in your pets' health and make us aware of any changes that may indicate future problems.